k9w/pig-dice/README.md

 ## Tests

-The tests below are for new code or newly-refactored code starting Thursday the 27th.
+The tests below are for new code and newly-refactored code starting Thursday the 27th.

 Describe: Reset Game
 Test: